obada-talafha/obada-talafha/README.md

-- 👋 Hi, I’m @obada-talafha
+👋 Hi, I’m @obada-talafha
+🎓 Computer Science student at Jordan University of Science and Technology
-- 👀 I’m interested in DevOps & Full stack development
+👀 I’m interested in DevOps & Full Stack Development
-- 🌱 I’m currently learning DevOps and Flutter
+🌱 Currently learning DevOps and Flutter
+🤖 Working on a graduation project: "Attendance Tracking using Face Recognition and QR Code"
-- 📫 How to reach me Email:obada.talafha20@gmail.com  Phone:+962775518044
+📫 How to reach me:
+📧 Email: obada.talafha20@gmail.com
+📞 Phone: +962 77 551 8044